siraben/website/_posts/2021-12-28-aoc-speedup.md

 [here](https://hackage.haskell.org/package/containers-0.6.5.1/docs/src/Data.Set.Internal.html#foldl%27).
 This procedure of course will be linear in the size of the set, and a 500 by 500 grid has 250,000 vertices to find the minimum of each time we want to select another vertex.
 Yikes.
-I imagined "what if" we were able to just find the next vertex of minimum distance from the source in constant time.
+I imagined, "what if we were able to just find the next vertex of minimum distance from the source in constant time?"
 Thus, we would be able to breeze through this part of the algorithm and bring the runtime significantly down.

 ## Priority queues from scratch
 There's a nice "duality" to the operation of Dijkstra's algorithm when you use a priority queue.
 You have a map where the keys are vertices and the elements are distances, but when you select the next vertex to visit, you use a priority queue where the keys (priorities) are distances and the elements are vertices.
-This immediately suggests to us the following type.
+The structure of each is optimized for a different aspect of the algorithm, so conflating the two would intuitively cause slowdown.
+With that in mind, we can define a priority queue as just a map from `Int`s to lists of values of that priority.

 ```haskell
 type PQueue a = IntMap [a]